e200/anotherJS/readme.md

 # anotherJS

-A very smaller JS library for those front-ends who makes most things using pure CSS and just need something smaller with methods like addClass, removeClass, toggleClass, etc...
+A very smaller JS library for those **Frontends** who makes most things using pure CSS and just need something smaller within methods like toggleClass, show, hide, find, css, etc...

 ## Usage

-If you're familiar with jQuery there's nothing to explain.
+If you're familiar with jQuery there's no much to explain:

 ```javascript
 $('body')